|Coat of arms||

-Their sigil was a black three-headed dragon, breathing black fire on red, the Targaryen sigil with the colours reversed.
+Their sigil was a black three-headed dragon, breathing black fire on red, the Targaryen sigil with the colors reversed.
 Their motto is unknown.
 Among the traits passed on to the Blackfyres by the Targaryens were platinum blond hair, violet eyes and the premonition-like dragon dream ability.

 Ultimately the Blackfyre Rebellion failed in the Battle of the Redgrass Field.
 Daemon broke Lord Arryn's van in the battle, slaying Wyl Waynwood and the Knight of Ninestars and severely injuring Ser Gwayne Corbray of the Kingsguard.
-While protecting his fallen foes, Daemon and his two eldest sons, Aemon and Aegon Blackfyre, were slain by his Great Bastard half-brother Brynden Rivers, known as Bloodraven, and the Raven's Teeth.
+While protecting his fallen foes, however, Daemon and his two eldest sons, Aemon and Aegon Blackfyre, were slain by his Great Bastard half-brother, Brynden Rivers, known as Bloodraven, and the Raven's Teeth.